The Spanking Age

-The Spanking Age is a 1928 Our Gang short silent comedy film directed by Robert F. McGowan.
-It was the 80th Our Gang short to be released.
+The Spanking Age is a 1928 Our Gang short silent comedy film, the 80th in the series, directed by Robert F. McGowan.
 The film was considered lost until a copy surfaced in 1990.
 It was the first film in the series to be released with a synchronized orchestral musical score with sound effects.

 Plot

-Mary Ann and Wheezer are the children of a widowed inventor who are forced to endure the cruelties of their stepmother (Lyle Tayo) and stepsister.
-The kids get even by rigging a few clever contraptions of their own.
-In the end the father sells a patent worth millions and thereby leaves the stepmother and stepdaughter.
+Mary Ann and Wheezer are the children of a widowed inventor who are forced to endure the cruelties of their stepmother and stepsister.
+The kids exact revenge by rigging a few clever contraptions of their own.
+The father sells a patent worth millions and leaves the stepmother and stepdaughter.